Trajectory Optimization#

 In pykep both direct and indirect optimization transcriptions as well as evolutionary encodings are provided to perform spacecraft trajectory optimization.
 Most direct techniques provided are based on the “Sims” transcription [SF97], while indirect techniques are based on some version of Pontryagin Maximum Principle.
 The evolutionary encoding are mostly based on the work performed at ESA’ Advanced Concepts Team ([Izz10], [ISM+13]).

-Most of the classes in this Trajectory Optimization module are provided as optimization problems (NLP) compatible to the pagmo software suite.
+Most of the classes in this Trajectory Optimization module are provided as optimization problems (NLPs) in the for of User Defined Problems (UDP) compatible with the pygmo [BI20] python package.

 Direct#